fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

 The *discover* method does the actually discovery and manipulates the JSON configuration to add the the *options* element of the configuration item.

 The code that connects to the device should then look at the *discovered* configuration item, if it finds it set to *Manual* then it will get an IP address from the *IP* configuration item.
-Otherwise it uses the information in the *discovered* item to connect, note that this need not just be an IP address, you can format the data in a way that is more user friendly have have the connection code extract what it needs or create a table in the *discover* method to allow for user meaningful strings to be mapped to network addresses.
+Otherwise it uses the information in the *discovered* item to connect, note that this need not just be an IP address, you can format the data in a way that is more user friendly and have the connection code extract what it needs or create a table in the *discover* method to allow for user meaningful strings to be mapped to network addresses.

 The example here was written in C++, there is nothing that is specific to C++ however and the same approach can be taken in Python.